Masked-Avus/obsidian-insert-symbol/README.md

 - To swap the positions of two different cells within the `Favorite Symbols Table`, simply click one and then click another.

 There are two ways to use your favorite symbols:
-1. Use one of the ten numbered `Insert favorite symbol` commands, with each number corresponding to a cell within the favorite symbols table.
+1. Use one of the ten numbered `Insert favorite symbol <number>` commands, with each number corresponding to a cell within the favorite symbols table.
-2. Use the `Open favorite symbol inserter` command to open up a modal where you can access all ten favorite symbols.
+2. Use the `Open favorite symbols inserter` command to open up a modal where you can access all ten favorite symbols.
 If you have an active Markdown document, simply click the cells to insert their corresponding symbol into your note.

 ### Custom Symbol Group